Elsevier

 Citation Excerpt :

-The inferior colliculus (IC), also known as nucleus mesencephalicus lateralis pars dorsalis (MLd), is part of the auditory pathway and is located in the dorsal avian midbrain within the torus semicircularis.
 The IC is the most prominent neuronal midbrain structure medially to the optic tectum (TeO) and lies enveloped within the intercollicular complex (ICo; Knudsen, 1983; Conlee and Parks, 1986; Kingsbury et al., 2011).
 The boundaries of this nucleus were already defined by means of hodological and histological analysis in a large number of studies in several avian species such as pigeon (Karten, 1967), barn owl (Knudsen, 1983; Wagner et al., 2003) and chicken (Conlee and Parks, 1986; Sorenson et al., 1989; Puelles et al., 1994; Zeng et al., 2008).
+Karten (1967) referred to this nucleus as the MLd and suggested this structure to be homologous to the mammalian inferior colliculus (IC).

 View all citing articles on Scopus